Travel to Åre

 By Air

 There are two airports within a two hours’ drive of Åre. Åre/Östersund Airport is the closest, just over an hour away, and Trondheim Airport in Stjördal is the largest if the two, circa two hours’ drive from Åre.
 Please note that you may choose a fossil free ticket to promote more climate effective flights.
+Please check the Avinor (Norway) and Swedavia (Sweden) websites for up-to-date information.

 Åre/Östersund Airport

-Åre/Östersund Airport is located on Frösön, outside Östersund, a 1 hour and 10 minutes’ drive from Åre.
-The airport offers direct national flights from Åre and Umeå and international connections.
-Direct flights to and from Copenhagen are available during the winter season.
+Åre/Östersund Airport is located on Frösön, outside Östersund, a 1 hour and 10 minutes’ drive from Åre. Åre/Östersund Airport is easy to reach, even if you’re traveling from abroad.

 • Rental cars are available at the airport (see under Rental Cars).